emma-brass/IRCDDM/README.md

 3cubformat.py reads the parameter lines from each of the generated .cub files and finds the minimum x, y and z for the cube origin.
 By calculating the change between the minimum present origin and the maximum, the step numbers in each direction are then individually updated.
 These parameters are then written into the TEMP.cub file.

 4chcub.sh generates the new .cub files with the updated parameters.
 The cubegen input line is as follows: cubegen 1 density=scf file.fchk newcubfile.cub -1 h TEMP.cub
 This reads the parameters copied into the TEMP.cub file as the parameters for each of the geometries.

+IRCDDM.sh calls the previously mentioned scripts.
+This is created for simplicity so that only one script needs to be called by the user.

 CURRENT WORK:
 5subcub.sh will generate subtracted .cub files between the ith and i+1th geometries in the IRC path.
 First, however, it is necessary to confirm the order of points in the IRC (i.e. file1 corresponds to reactant, and the last numbered file corresponds to the product).